YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 - The episode is **adult content.** Children, Seniors or Pregnant, Feeble-Minded Person are not allowed to play this game.
 - Most parts proceed from Ga-Yeon's first-person point of view and Archives will help with understanding the episode.
 - You don't need to intervene in the game.
 Only Watching, Reading, Listening, Feeling.
-- But you may have to do something for certain scene or Archives collection.
+- But you may have to do something for certain scene or record collection.
 - Discouraged Workers are playing to automatically.
 You can toggle this function.